-Many people who have got into table tennis at school or at a friends house want to either buy a table or wish to upgrade an existing table.
-And if you have recently become interested in playing the game, or maybe you want to take your game to the next level, then we will discuss here on what you need to look for when you want to buy a table tennis table.
+Many people who have got into table tennis at school or a friend’s house want to either buy a table or wish to upgrade an existing table.
+And if you have recently become interested in playing the game or want to take your game to the next level, we will discuss here what you need to look for when you want to buy a table tennis table.

 Spend Your Money Wisely!

-Remember all makers say their table is best and all manufacturers are trying to convince you that their product is the best for you!
-It is very important before you make your purchase that your needs are clear in your mind.
+Remember, all manufacturers say their table are the best and try to convince you that their product is the best choice for you!
+It is essential before you make your purchase that you know what you want.

-There are a lot of people who choose to play ping pong only with the purpose of having fun or fitness.
-While some serious players would wish to improve their skill and become a professional player.
+There are a lot of people who choose to play ping pong only to have fun or fitness.
+Other serious players would wish to improve their skills and become professional players.
 Either way, unless you have plenty of money, you will need to choose carefully.

 Are you buying a Table Tennis Table for all the family?

-If you intend to buy a ping pong table for your families, the first table that you should go for is to pick the cheaper one.
-If you want all members of the family to enjoy table tennis it might be a good idea to buy a cheaper table first.
+If you intend to buy a ping pong table for your family, the first table you should go for is a cheap one.
+If you want all family members to enjoy table tennis, it might be a good idea to buy a more affordable table first.

-All young families will tend to give their first table tennis table a tough time, so if you buy a cheaper table to start off, then if you have a budding world champion in the family.
-You can upgrade to a more professional model later.
+All young families will give their first table tennis table a tough time, so if you buy a cheaper table to start, you can upgrade to a more professional model later.

-Unless you are absolutely sure you will want to leave your table permanently set-up I would strongly suggest you purchase a Folding Table Tennis Table, they should be very easy to set-up and fold away.
+Unless you are sure you will want to leave your table permanently set-up, I would strongly suggest you purchase a Folding Table Tennis Table.
+It should be very easy to set-up and fold away.

 Is Table Thickness an issue?

-Tables that are used for competitions are always 25mm or 1 inch thick and are quite expensive for most users.
-I think most people will be perfectly happy with a good quality 19mm table.
-I’m sure even Olympic champions didn’t start on top spec competition standard tables so consider all the options first.
+Tables used for competitions are always 25mm or 1 inch thick and are quite expensive for most users.
+I think most people will be pleased with a good quality 19mm table.
+I’m sure even Olympic champions didn’t start on top-spec competition standard tables so consider all the options first.